The Sign of Jonah:

 Hence, Matthew 28:1 is describing details in meaning like; ‘Late (adverb) (post-after-end) (genitive of separation) but (with exception of the annual Passover) sabbaths (plural) as it was lighting up (twi-lighting e.g. Psm 148:3) on one (a cardinal number) of the (a partitive-genitive case function) sabbaths (plural)…… (etc).

-Then, Yehoshua (Jesus) would have arrived at Bethany on Friday Nisan 8th being six days (Jhn 12:1) before the Passover on Thursday Nisan 14th (full moon), and ate the Passover meal at the designated time (Mth 26:17 : Mrk 14:12 : Luk 22:7) on the nightly beginning of Friday Nisan 15th.
+Then, Yehoshua (Jesus) would have arrived at Bethany on Friday Nisan 8th being six days (Jhn 12:1) before the Passover preparation day on Thursday Nisan 14th (full moon), and ate the Passover meal at the designated time (Mth 26:17 : Mrk 14:12 : Luk 22:7) on the nightly beginning of Friday Nisan 15th (Holy Convocation Day).
 He was cut off in AD 34 being the prophetic 69th Sabbatical year (Dan 9:25,26) since the temple of Jerusalem had been reconstructed on Nisan in 445 BC.

-There He was crucified on Wednesday Nisan 20th on the Passover preparation day (Jhn 19:31) to Thursday Nisan 21 (Holy Convocation Day) and would resurrect ‘3 days and 3 nights’ later (Sign of Jonah/Mth 12:39, 40) on the weekly Sabbath’s late afternoon of Saturday Nisan 23rd.
-This particular Divine inspired day being one integral Sabbath in a week of (7) sabbaths within the 50 day period leading up to Pentecost.
+There He was crucified on Wednesday Nisan 20th on the Passover preparation day (Jhn 19:31) to Thursday Nisan 21 (Holy Convocation Day = the seventh day of Passover) and would resurrect ‘3 days and 3 nights’ later (Sign of Jonah/Mth 12:39, 40) on the weekly Sabbath’s late afternoon of Saturday Nisan 23rd.
+This particular Divine inspired day being one integral weekly Sabbath counted in a group (a week) of 7 weekly sabbaths within the 50 day period leading up to Pentecost.

-Thus Leviticus 23:15 would read and apply to this time setting;
+Thus Leviticus 23:15 would read and apply to the AD 34 time setting;

 “And ye shall count unto you from the morrow (Saturday Nisan 16th) after the (High) sabbath (Friday Nisan 15th), from the day that ye brought the sheaf of the wave offering (Saturday Nisan 16th); seven (weekly) sabbaths shall be complete:”